dicarlolab/mkturk/public/readme.md

 AutomatorFilePath: File path to params for the automator curriculum.

+CheckRFID: Time in milliseconds over which at least one matching RFID read is required so that agent doesn't get kicked off of task.
+If there is a read within the last CheckRFID ms, task continues, otherwise agent is locked out at start of next trial.
+CheckRFID <= 0 turns off RFID checking.

+ChoiceGridIndex: For a same-different task, need to specify two locations, one for same choice (circle) and one for different choice (square).

+ChoiceScale: Size of choice circle and square in units of sample image width

-ChoiceTimeOut: Time in milliseconds that subject has to make a choice in AFC task before trial aborts and new sample is displayed
+ChoiceTimeOut: Time in milliseconds that subject has to make a choice in AFC task before trial aborts and new sample is displayed.
+This timeout applies to test response screen in SR2 or M2S and to choice response screen in same-different

 ConsecutiveHitsITI: Maximum time in milliseconds allowed to elapse from the previous trial for the current trial to count toward reward accumulation for a string of correct responses.
 For example, if ConsecutiveHitsITI=8000, then subject has 8 seconds to complete the next trial successfully and the consecutivehits counter will be incremented.
 Otherwise, the number of consecutivehits will get set to 0